 Meat from infected animals has not been implicated in the transmission of LSD.
 Although WOAH does not have any restrictions on the trade of meat, meat for human consumption in Australia still needs to meet the relevant Australian standard to ensure that it is a wholesome product.
-Movement controls will apply to the movement of meat within Australia (see Section 6.4.4).
+Movement controls will apply to the movement of meat from declared areas within Australia (see Section 6.4.4) and are important for maintaining export trade, when importing country requirements are met.

-Milk and milk products from cattle and buffalo, including from IPs, can be processed for human consumption if appropriately treated (ie pasteurised, or chemically treated by acidification).
-Alternatively, milk and milk products from cattle and buffalo on IPs can be chemically treated by acidification or heat treated (if the process is available on the premises) and buried on the premises.
+Milk and milk products from cattle, camels and buffalo, including from IPs, can be processed for human consumption if appropriately treated (ie pasteurised, or chemically treated by acidification).
+Alternatively, milk and milk products from cattle, camels and buffalo on IPs can be chemically treated by acidification or heat treated (if the process is available on the premises) and buried on the premises.
 The reason for these treatments is the potential for vectors to contact milk that has been disposed of.